jimratliff/GenoMac-user/README.md

 `just dev-configure-remote-for-https-fetch-and-ssh-push`.

 ### Once you clone the GenoMac-user repo, the Hypervisor takes over
 There are many scripts and other resources involved in GenoMac-user.
-But, from the perspective of the user configuring their account, there is a single overarching entity: the Hypervisor, which oversees all the steps of the process.
+But, from the perspective of the user configuring their account, there is a single overarching entity: the Hypervisor, which oversees all the remaining steps of the process.

 The Hypervisor becomes available as soon as GenoMac-user is locally cloned.